gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - `plugins/file-watcher/mod.ts`
 - `utilities/getWebSocketServer.ts`

-These depend on Deno process, server, file system, command, signal, and watch APIs.
+These depend on Deno process, server, file system, command, signal, and watch APIs, and they are the main remaining barrier to a practical Node-first workflow.

 ## Required abstractions